 Some smart speakers, like the Marshall Stanmore II Voice, have 3.5mm inputs.
 If you need an AUX input, we recommend checking to make sure the speaker has one before purchasing.

 No, most smart speakers do not have an FM tuner.
-If you want to listen to the radio, your best bet is using internet radio on these speakers.
+If you want to listen to the radio, your best bet is to use internet radio on these speakers.

 Some do and some don’t.
 If you want to take your smart speaker with you on the go, we recommend making sure it has a built-in or add-on battery (like the Bose Portable Home Speaker).